Boards, Authorities and Committees

 The Audit Committee consists of seven (7) members who are appointed by the Board of Commissioners.

 Generally, meetings are held at least four times a year or more frequent if necessary.
 The Audit Committee is expected to meet at least once with the external auditor each year.
-Due to the pandemic, certain meetings may be held virtually.
 For detailed information on meetings, please click the blue button above.

 The majority of members must be finance professionals or be financially literate.
 Members who do not have a professional background in internal auditing or a related field are required to participate in appropriate training.